ajitrajasekharan/bert_vector_clustering/README.md

 **Step 1c:** Execute run.sh and then choose option 1 to create cluster file debug_pivots.txt

 **Step 1d:** Run extract_labels.sh to combine user defined labels in map_labels.txt and debug_pivots.txt.
 **Note** these user labels are only applicable to bert_large_cased model clustering.
-One would have to create a new use map_labels file from debug_pivots.txt for another model
+One would have to create a new  map_labels file from debug_pivots.txt for another model

-Additionally run.sh (dist_v2.py) also has options to look at cumulative distribution of a model's words, find pivot among a set of terms etc.
+Additionally run.sh (dist_v2.py)  has options to look at cumulative distribution of a model's words, find pivot among a set of terms, entity labeling,  etc.

+# Output of clustering using bert_large_cased are in results directory

+# License

+This repository is covered by MIT license.